UK Biotechnology Courses

 Introduction to Biotechnology

 Biotechnology modules can include biotechnology and management, environmental biotechnology, food biotechnology, pharmaceutical science, biological chemistry, drug discovery, molecular biology, cell biology, proteins and enzymes, genes and genomics, protein structure and function, immunology and biochemical and chemical engineering.
-Many Biotechnology courses offer sandwich placements in the industry, with world leaders such Astrazeneca, Avecia, Glaxosmithkline, Unilever and Syngenta all maintaining close links with universities in the UK.
+Many Biotechnology courses offer sandwich placements in the industry, with world leaders such as Astrazeneca, Avecia, Glaxosmithkline, Unilever and Syngenta all maintaining close links with universities in UK.

 Graduate Biotechnology Careers

-Biotechnology Entry Requirements
+Biotechnology UK Entry Requirements